Multi-Scale CUSUM Tests for Time Dependent Spherical Random Fields: Abstract

 \section{Abstract}

-This paper investigates the asymptotic behavior of structural break tests in the harmonic domain for time-dependent spherical random fields.
-In particular, we prove a Functional Central Limit Theorem result for the fluctuations over time of the sample spherical harmonic coefficients, under the null of isotropy and stationarity; furthermore, we prove consistency of the corresponding CUSUM test, under a broad range of alternatives.
+This paper investigates the asymptotic behavior of structural break tests in the harmonic domain for time dependent spherical random fields.
+In particular, we prove a functional central limit theorem result for the fluctuations over time of the sample spherical harmonic coefficients, under the null of isotropy and stationarity; furthermore, we prove consistency of the corresponding CUSUM test, under a broad range of alternatives, including deterministic trend, abrupt change, and a nontrivial power alternative.
 Our results are then applied to NCEP data on global temperature: our estimates suggest that Climate Change does not simply affect global average temperatures, but also the nature of spatial fluctuations at different scales.